jcamilov/sms-guard/notes.md

 cd C:\Users\la_DevAdmin3\AppData\Local\Android\Sdk\platform-tools\
 ./adb emu sms send 111 "Hey, what are u up to?"
 ./adb emu sms send 222 "You have tax return unclaimed.
+Click for more info https://tax-return.ru/unpaid" ./adb emu sms send 15228588585 "You have tax return unclaimed.
 Click for more info https://tax-return.ru/unpaid"

 # App install (from terminal AS)